 For example, you can earn 2 points per $1 spent on Southwest® purchases and Rapid Rewards® hotel and car rental partner purchases with the Southwest Rapid Rewards® Premier Credit Card

 .
 You’ll also earn 1 point per $1 spent on all other purchases, and there’s a 40,000-point signup bonus if you spend at least $1,000 on new purchases within the first three months of opening an account.
-You could redeem those points for free travel arrangements, including hotels.
+Redeem your points for flights, hotel stays, gift cards, access to events, and more.

 If you don’t have a credit card yet, check out the best travel credit cards and apply for one to start earning points.

 When it comes time to redeem your points, you can use them to book a hotel stay rather than needing to pay cash for the reservation.

 However, you may need a lot of points to cover the total cost of your trip.
 Your current point level may only cover some of your trip.
 But rather than paying for the hotel stay completely out of your own pocket, you can do a hybrid approach: use your points for a portion of your stay, then pay cash for the remaining balance.
 The cash and points option can help you save money on your hotel stay while allowing you to use the full value of your points.

 For example, let’s say you had 60,000 points from the Southwest Rapid Rewards® Premier Credit Card.
 If you planned on staying in Orlando, you could stay at the Renaissance Orlando at SeaWorld for four nights; it would cost you 69,500 points.
 You could use your 60,000 points to pay for the bulk of the stay, but you’d have to pay out of pocket to cover the cost of the other 9,500 points.

 To buy Rapid Rewards® points, you’ll typically pay about 3 cents per point.
 To purchase an additional 9,500 points, that means you’d have to shell out $285 to cover the complete cost of your hotel stay.